Politics and the Power of Plain Speaking

 Download an information sheet – with tips on public speaking, and some notes on why it’s good for you – here.
 For more information about the Plain English Speaking Award, visit the VCAA website, where you can also listen to recordings of previous state finalists.

-She has always been passionate about using words to express her opinions and stand up for what she believes in.
-Tierney has been recognised as both an individual and team public speaker at multiple competitions.
-In 2020 she became the VCAA Plain English Speaking Award Victorian State Champion.
+Tierney Khan has always been passionate about using words to express her opinions and to stand up for what she believes in.
+In 2020 she became the VCAA Plain English Speaking Award Victorian State Champion with a speech titled ‘Not another speech about feminism’, and has since utilised those ski...
+Read more